lmammino/blog/2016-03-21-pull-streams.md

   return read
 }
 ```
+Don’t be fooled by the simple exterior though, `pull-stream` provides the same
-With fewer lines of code there'll be less bugs, and room to optimize every last
+functionality as Node streams do.
+With fewer lines of code there’ll be less
-bit of code.
+bugs, and room to optimize every last bit of code.

 ## Pull stream types
 In pull streams there are 3 types of streams.
 Source, through and sink.
 In